OAGi/Score/docs/user_guide/index.rst

 1. Click on the pencil icon next to the desired Module File or Module Directory

-2. In the returned dialog, click “Discard” button.
+2. In the returned dialog, click "Discard" button.

 3. Confirm your intension to discard the Module File or Module Directory.